canjs/canjs/index.md

 ### Flexibility

-CanJS runs on multiple libraries and frameworks, making it an ideal choice for individuals and organizations that have varied
+CanJS runs on multiple libraries and frameworks, making it an ideal choice for individuals and organizations that need flexibility.

 ## Developing CanJS

 ### Documentation

+To edit this page, fork and edit the [github pages's index.md page](https://github.com/jupiterjs/canjs/blob/gh-pages/index.md).
+Don't forget to submit a pull request.

+To edit the documentation on DoneJS.com, fork and edit the markdown and js files in the [CanJS github repo](https://github.com/jupiterjs/canjs).
+For example, to edit [can.Control's overview page](http://donejs.com/docs.html#!can.Control), change [https://github.com/jupiterjs/canjs/blob/master/control/control.md].
+To edit [can.Control's destory method](http://donejs.com/docs.html#!can.Control.prototype.destroy), change [https://github.com/jupiterjs/canjs/blob/master/control/control.js](https://github.com/jupiterjs/canjs/blob/master/control/control.js#L939) where you find the `destroy` comment.

 ### Making a build